Undergraduate / FAST

 completion of a minimum of 124 semester hours.
 The curriculum focuses on the study of human biology requiring prerequisite courses in English, psychology, social science, humanities, general biology, general and organic chemistry, physics and college algebra.

-BS in Life Science
+Bachelor of Science in Life Science (3+3 Program)

 The Bachelor of Science Degree in Life Science is a broad based program of study requiring successful completion of a minimum of 119 semester hours.
 The curriculum provides a generalized study of the biological sciences, allowing flexibility in the prerequisite coursework selection.